dhdaines/playa/README.md

 to know the position of each glyph but simply want the Unicode characters, then just look at `obj.chars`.

-It is important to understand that `obj.chars` may or may not correspond to the actual text that a human will read on the page.
+It is also important to understand that `obj.chars` may or may not correspond to the actual text that a human will read on the page.
 To actually extract *text* from a PDF necessarily involves Heuristics or Machine Learning (yes, capitalized, like that) and PLAYA does not do either of those things.

 This is because PDFs, especially ones produced by OCR, don't organize